Jewellery Guides

 2. Lower the colour grade – just a little

-A diamond with a high colour grade, between D to F, will appear bright and icy, but you can lower the grade a little to G or H - particularly if you’re choosing a yellow gold or rose gold ring, because these will absorb the warmth in the diamond.
+A high diamond colour grade, between D to F, will appear bright and icy, but you can lower the grade a little to G or H – particularly if you’re choosing a yellow gold or rose gold ring, because these will absorb the warmth in the diamond.
 We don't usually advise looking lower than H colour diamonds, but some people don't mind subtle colour traces.

-You should look at diamonds with really great cut, symmetry and polish grades - they may cost a little more but it's totally worth spending here.
-Poorly cut diamonds are lacklustre and can appear dull or cloudy - so for serious sparkle look at Ideal or Excellent cut diamonds.
+You should look at diamonds with really great cuts, symmetry and polish grades.
+They may cost a little more, but it's totally worth spending here.
+Poorly cut diamonds are lacklustre and can appear dull or cloudy – so for serious sparkle, look at Ideal or Excellent cut diamonds.

 4. Avoid round diamonds

 They’re beautiful, but round diamonds are the most expensive shape by about 20%!
-This is due to their high demand and the fact that more diamond is wasted during the cutting process than any other shape.
+This is due to their high demand and the fact that more diamonds are wasted during the cutting process than any other shape.
 Since the increase in the cost of living, jewellers have seen alternative shapes soar in popularity, like oval diamond engagement rings

 5. Choose an elongated diamond shape